Autodesk-Forge/viewer-nodejs-model.as.a.service/README.md

 * Install Node.js
 * Run "npm install" command from the server directory
-* Replace the place holder with your own credentials in credentials.js
+* Get your own keys for view and data API from http://developer.autodesk.com and replace the place holder with your own credentials in credentials.js
 * Run the server: "node server.js" from command line
 * Connect to server locally using a WebGL-compatible browser: http://localhost:3000